MindsetMakersAcademy/MindsetBackend/README.md

 # MindsetBackend
 This repository contains the backend part of the Mindset website.
-A Flask-based REST API for managing course data, built with SQLAlchemy 2.0 and Pydantic v2.
+A Flask-based REST API for managing courses, blogs, instructors, and admin users.
+Built with Flask, SQLAlchemy 2.x, and Pydantic v2.

 ## Documentation

 - **[Database Schema & ERD](docs/DATABASE.md)** - Complete database entity relationship diagram, table definitions, and relationships
+- **Postman Collection:** See the `postman/` folder for a ready-to-use Postman collection covering all API endpoints (admins, blogs, courses, instructors).
+Import into Postman for easy testing.

 ## Codebase Structure